CivelXu/Use-Moya-ObjectMapper/README.md

 }

 ```
-## 5. Send a request and bind model type
+## 5. Send a request and bind model（Mappable） type

 ### Request function